Estimated reading time: 3 minutes

-Are you an active duty military member or have already ended your military service?
+Are you an active-duty military member or have already ended your military service?
 If so, you’re likely entitled to an array of military education benefits that can advance your career in and out of the military.

 How to Take Advantage of Your Military Education Benefits

 With tuition assistance, you get financial help with the cost of education tuition and fees.
-This program is eligible to almost every military service member, but the criteria for eligibility does differ with each branch and dependent on when you enlisted and your discharge status, among other things.
+This program is eligible to almost every military service member, but the criteria for eligibility do differ with each branch and are dependent on when you enlisted and your discharge status, among other things.
 This program covers up to 100% of tuition fees, although there are some exceptions based on credit hours.

-Post- 9/11 GI Bill
+Post- 9/11 G.I.
+Bill®

 This bill provides up to 36 months of education benefits to servicemembers and veterans for the following things: